Lou Gehrig Baseball

 Among them was Bob Tierney, a talented player with a heart for the game.
 The “Iron Horse” and the Rochester athlete struck up a friendship.
 Bob worked up the courage to ask Gehrig for his autograph, which he was happy to provide.
 They shook hands for the last time on June 16 – Gehrig’s 36th birthday, the same day he was diagnosed with amyotrophic lateral sclerosis – ALS, the condition with which his name became associated.

 Bob Tierney kept the Gehrig baseball – and, along the way, got a signature from Leo Durocher as well – for 75 years.
 It is the only known baseball that Gehrig signed as a Mayo Clinic patient that stayed in the same hands for three-quarters of a century.
 In 2014, to mark the 75th anniversary of Gehrig’s diagnosis and the Mayo Clinic Sesquicentennial, Bob Tierney sold the baseball to Rochester business leader Andy Chafoulias.
 With his daughter, Taylor, Chafoulias donated the baseball to Mayo Clinic.
-Plans are under way to display the baseball as an example of generosity, community spirit and Mayo’s ongoing research in ALS and related conditions.
+The baseball is displayed at Mayo Clinic Heritage Hall on our Rochester, Minnesota, campus as an example of generosity, community spirit and Mayo’s ongoing research in ALS and related conditions.